 Vasile teaches violin at the Metropolis School of the Performing Arts in Arlington Heights, Illinois, where he has been on faculty since 2005.
 He provides one-on-one instruction to students at a variety of levels.
 In his spare time, Vasile also plays in a Romanian folk orchestra.

-A Cleveland native, Tiffany Gates has performed consistently since age seven, and her career highlights include a starring role in a staged reading of a rock musical called Another Tomorrow at Lincoln Center and solo vocal performances as well ensemble and dance work at The Triad, also in New York City.
+Tiffany Gates has performed consistently since age seven, and her career highlights include a starring role in a staged reading of a rock musical called Another Tomorrow at Lincoln Center and solo vocal performances as well ensemble and dance work at The Triad, also in New York City.
 Regionally, Tiffany has been seen at Great Lakes Theatre Festival, Beck Center, Lakeland Theatre, Cain Park, Carousel Dinner Theatre, Bailiwick, Light Opera Works, and Chicago Folks Operetta to name a few.

 As a passionate instructor of the performing arts, Tiffany has taught dance classes for all ages since 1995 and private voice lessons since the year 2000.
 She specializes in the Musical Theater style, with a concentration on mixed- voice, head-voice, and belting techniques, but feels equally at home in all styles of vocal music.
 Her teaching has led her private students to major in the performing arts in college at The University of San Diego, Wagner College in New York City, Millikin University, Kent State University, and Tulane University.
 Several of her students have had agent representation through Stewart Talent Agency, Aria Talent, and Paonessa Talent Agency here in Chicago.